 This component can be obtained from either the mode-dependent data on the USB tab of the calculator or the worst-case constant addend defined in the processor datasheet.
-The example discussed in Set the Peripheral Resource Usage employs only USBO in high-speed mode (HS-MODE), but the calculation requires that both controllers be included and summed together to get the appropriate value for I{DD_INT_USB_DYN}.
+The example discussed in Set the Peripheral Resource Usage employs USB in high-speed mode (HS-MODE).
 From the USB tab in the calculator, this component is:

-I{DD INT USB DYN} = 9.6 mA
+• I{DD_INT_USB_DYN} = 9.6 mA